 As he lurches sideways out of the bar, I'm reminded of that song whose title I can't place about how it's not easy being the son of Superman.

 About bartender Eddie.
 He's a youngish Latino with a kind face.
 He's worked here three years.
 He remembers patrons well, except the name of one suited gent with gray hair and dark shades.
 He's a KRL regular, Eddie tells me.
 "Stays to himself, orders a drink or two" of top-shelf stuff, and splits.
 Always in the suit and shades.
-I wanted to meet him solely because his mannered dignity suggested a cross of Boogie Nights-era Burt Reynolds and Bryan Ferry.
+I wanted to meet him solely because his mannered dignity suggested a cross of Boogie Nights-era Burt Reynolds and Bryan Ferry, maybe creepy.
 He vanished before I had the chance.

 "Fuck," he says, nodding at the bartender, "Eddie probably wasn't even born yet."